Research Process Assignment

 3. Here’s something else to think about: is there a lot of material being published or added to the database recently?
 Can you identify this easily?

 A Brief Note on Topicality: The topic you’re writing about and researching will most likely be current.
-But think about how things might be playing out in reality.
-Just because something is “hot” might not always mean that it’ll be interesting.
+However, the materials provided in I and C might be old or oldish.
+Think about how things might be playing out in reality in the present.
+In addition, just because something is “hot” might not always mean that it’ll be interesting.

-Hints for how to blend this section with the previous two: This is a hot/warm/cold topic because . . . and then summarize your investigation as appropriately as you are able.
+Hints for how to blend this section with the other sections that follow: This is a hot/warm/cold topic because . . . and then summarize your investigation as appropriately as you are able.

 Part 2: Is the Topic Substantive